AI Summary of Peer-Reviewed Research

 Key points

-• The SRSD model improved argumentative writing skills in the experimental group.
+• The SRSD model improved argumentative writing skills in the studied group.

-• Students used argumentative text elements more functionally and coherently after the intervention.
+• Students used key argumentative elements more functionally after the intervention.

 Disclosure